 Nevertheless, HR leaders and experts are starting to realise the power and impact of data-driven stats and insights when it comes to mellowing down risks and driving decision-making powers for organizational efficiency and people management.

-With advanced data-driven technology such as artificial intelligence (AI) growing by leaps and bounds across businesses, it should not come as a surprise that HR experts are looking up to AI as their go-to or perfect pick-me-up tool for spot-on decision making and people management in the future.
+With advanced data-driven technology such as artificial intelligence (AI) growing by leaps and bounds across businesses, it should not come as a surprise that HR experts are looking up to artificial intelligence as the future of employee management.

 So How AI Would Change The Lives Of HR?

 Artificial intelligence is all about analysing, breaking down, and transforming data into a humanized format, which is easy to interpret and study.
 A good example of AI is the suggestions and predictions that we get from our smartphones without having to be reminded of the same.

 With the staggering influx of data in the human resource arena, artificial intelligence can offer an ocean of insights in key areas that often go unnoticed such as productivity, managerial effectiveness, employee engagement, and talent assessment to name a few.
 This would help HRs to understand their workforce in a much better way and foresee workforce trends as well as identify problem areas well in advance.

 More importantly, AI will also help in solving one of the most critical challenges faced by HR people today i.e. creating and executing strategies for improvement, all by suggesting specific actions to tackle these problems well ahead of time.

 By amassing data from an automated performance appraisal software to determine engagement levels, feedbacks, and insights on why employees leave, AI can provide predictions at the click of a button at the team as well as company levels.
 The predictions can include anything from giving out names of employees that are worth retaining and the ones who are most likely to quit or the employees that will come up with the most innovative solutions.